ksagala/Sentinel-MCP-Tools/Data Exploration/Graph/README.md

 | `find_exposure_perimeter` | `targetName` (required), `minPathLength`, `maxPathLength`, `resultsCountLimit` |
 | `find_connected_nodes` | `sourceNodeLabel` (required), `sourceNodeProperties`, `targetNodeLabel` (required), `targetNodeProperties`, `resultsCountLimit` |

+`find_nodes` projects only `Id`, `Name`, and a normalized `Criticality` column, and the schema property `criticalityLevel` is returned as `Criticality`.
+Properties passed in `validNodeProperties` act as selection criteria; their values are not returned, so a returned node is a candidate rather than a confirmed `true`.

 ## Example scenario

 See [Blast Radius Evaluation](./BlastRadiusEvaluation.md) for an end-to-end example.